If You're Reading This, You're Probably Over-Exfoliating

 What should you do if you’ve exfoliated too much?

-STOP EXFOLIATING.
+First, stop exfoliating.
 Other than that, Dr. Li recommends sticking to unscented, gentle cleansers and moisturizers to strengthen your weakened skin barrier.
-Derm-fave brands like CeraVe and La Roche-Posay are developed for sensitive skin (or skin that may be temporarily sensitized and/or reactive) and can help re-strengthen it.
+Dermatologist-favorite brands like CeraVe and La Roche-Posay are developed for sensitive skin (or skin that may be temporarily sensitized and/or reactive) and can help re-strengthen it.

-When your skin looks and feels back to normal (this is unique to each skin type and can take anywhere from a few days to a few weeks), you can start to reintroduce exfoliating — slowly, while also apologizing to your dead skin cells for all of the mean and unfair things you’ve said about them over the years.
+When your skin looks and feels back to normal, which is unique to each skin type and can take anywhere from a few days to a few weeks, you can start to reintroduce exfoliating — slowly, while also apologizing to your dead skin cells for all of the mean and unfair things you’ve said about them over the years.

 Advertisement